smitelli/scottsmitelli.com/src/content/projects/twitstash/index.md

 +++
 title = 'twitstash'
-description = "twitstash is a cron script that archives a Twitter user's timeline into a MySQL database for search, data mining, or as a foundation for [twanslationparty]({{% relref twanslationparty %}}) bots." date = 2009-04-01 fuzzyDates = 'ym'
+description = "twitstash is a cron script that archives a Twitter user's timeline into a MySQL database for search, data mining, or as a foundation for {{% internal-link \"projects/twanslationparty\" /%}} bots." date = 2009-04-01 fuzzyDates = 'ym'